Juho-Junttila/Juho-Junttila.github.io/_pages/sports.md

 {% include base_path %}

 I have been balancing a dual career in economics and competitive sports.
-During my studies for the basic degree, I competed in diving world championships and European championships for Finland.
+During my studies for the basic degree, I competed in diving World Championships and European championships for Finland.

 Selected Competitions from Recent Years
 ----